ghiibi/animal-restaurant/README.md

 Gabby's top five favorite customers, staff, and recipes from the Animal Restaurant.

 ## Top Five Customers
-_Although there are over 311 customers in Animal Restaurant.
-Here I only cover the Regulars and Special customers._
+_Although there are over 311 customers in Animal Restaurant, I only cover the Regulars and Special customers._

 ### 1. Gnome

 ![gnome](Gnome.webp "Gnome - Animal Restaurant")

-The gnome is rarely seen and can only be attracted by cooking Fried Rice, Takoyaki, Chocolate Cake, Salmon Sushi, or Kimbap.
+The gnome is rarely seen and can only be attracted to the restaurant by cooking Fried Rice, Takoyaki, Chocolate Cake, Salmon Sushi, or Kimbap.
 I particularly like this character due to its whimsical design.

 ### 2. Granny Wolf